-The primary audience for the journal is educators, administrators, and researchers both formal and informal of all disciplines but with a primary focus on the interdisciplinary nature of STEM.
+The primary audience for the journal is educators, administrators, and researchers both formal and informal of all disciplines.

 Topics will include scholarly articles on proven teaching strategies, community engagement, advocacy, leadership, professional development, research/industry experiences, literary reviews and educational research as they relate to interdisciplinary education.

 The Editor screens submissions to JoITL to determine if the manuscripts are relevant to the scope of the journal, and adhere to the Author Guidelines.
 If the manuscript passes the initial review, it will be assigned to at least two peer-reviewers to be considered for publication.
 The journal operates a double-blind peer review whereby the names of the reviewers and the authors are kept confidential.
 Reviews typically take one month to complete.
 After careful consideration, the reviewers will recommend whether to accept the manuscript, return it to the author for revisions and/or publish.
 The Editor considers the feedback and recommendations provided by the reviewers when determining whether or not the manuscript will be published.

 Manuscript review criteria are: